Mostly smoke damage from fire at West Carthage PetaWatt facility

 WEST CARTHAGE — A small fire ignited at an industrial complex along the Black River in the village Saturday night.

-According to Carthage Fire Department Chief Brian Draper, crews were called out to 695 West End Avenue at 7:11 p.m.
-Saturday night, after reports of smoke and a loud bang were reported.
+According to Carthage Fire Department Chief Brian Draper, crews were called out to 695 West End Ave. at 7:11 p.m. following reports of smoke and a loud bang.

-They arrived on scene to the PetaWatt facility, which houses a number of cryptocurrency mining firms at its Carthage location, which was once a paper mill.
+They arrived on scene to the PetaWatt facility, which houses a number of cryptocurrency mining firms at its Carthage location that was once a paper mill.
 The company buys power from the wholesale market and sells it to the companies it hosts inside the building.

 Mr. Draper said the fire started in and was contained to a small freight container along the northwest side of the building, which houses computer and cooling equipment.